-The building is 11 storeys (i.e. ground plus 10) and is effectively served by one stair core.
+The building is 11 storeys (i.e. ground plus 10) and is served by a single stair core.
 The residential accommodation is from the first to tenth floor with plant space at the top of the building.
 There are 44 dwellings in total, the internals of the flats were not reviewed.
 There are four apartments per floor level.

-A bin chute that runs the height of the building which is accessible from the stair via a ventilated lobby, the bin store itself is also provided with ventilation; both the lobby and room itself are served by the same duct with a split plenum.
+There is also a bin chute that runs the height of the building which is accessible from the stair via a ventilated lobby, the bin store itself is also provided with ventilation; both the lobby and room itself are served by the same duct with a split plenum.
 It was also noted that the bin store itself was provided with permanent ventilation directly to outside vit louvred doors.
 The free area of the vents in both could not be confirmed.
+Furthermore, the construction of the bin cute appeared to be newer than the rest of the building, this may have been an extension at some point.
 At the base of the bin chute, a fusible link damper was provided to prevent fire spread and there was a sprinkler head to reduce any potential fire size.